 The Acadia New Music Festival has been presented eight times since 2006 for a total of approximately forty-eight new music concerts.
 Principal guest artists have included Jeffrey Zeigler, cellist, and the Blue Engine String Quartet (2015); Allan Gordon Bell, composer, SubText, and Fifth Wind Woodwind Quintet (2014); Michael Colgrass, composer and Quasar Saxophone Quartet (2013); Hildegard Westerkamp, composer and Steven Naylor, composer (2011); Zorana Sadiq, mezzo-soprano (2010); Russell Hartenberger, percussionist (2009); Rodney Sharman, composer (2008); Chenoa Anderson, flutist and Eugene Cormier, guitarist (2007).

-Funding has been secured from Arts Nova Scotia, Canada Council, the SOCAN Foundation, CBC Radio 2, Kings County, Acadia University, the Canadian Music Centre’s New Music in New Places initiative, and others.
+The Acadia New Music Society gratefully acknowledges the support of Arts Nova Scotia, the Canada Council, the SOCAN Foundation, CBC Radio 2, Kings County, Acadia University, the Canadian Music Centre’s New Music in New Places initiative, and many others.